“You don’t need to reinvent the wheel when it comes to training design. Most of the hard work has already been done for you” @CordinerSarah

 So where can you get your hands on this awesome stuff?
 It depends on the country you are in, but in Australia we have a training register known in the Aussie training industry as the ‘TGA website’: www.training.gov.au.
 This site lists all Australian Registered Training Organisations, all outlines of Nationally Recognised Training (NRT) and which RTOs are approved to deliver what NRT.

 You can use the site to search for full qualifications (which comprise of numerous ‘units of competency’), units of competency (which many may understand better by some if the term ‘module’ was used), skill sets and accredited courses.

 Go to the tab ‘search for nationally recognised training’ and then, use keywords in the search function related to the topic you plan to create training in.
 The search will enable you to find a huge array of the many accredited training outcomes available from recognised training organisations in Australia.
 The really great bit is when you click on each result, it will take you into the in-depth learning outcomes, known as the ‘training package’ which includes performance criteria, elements, required skills and required knowledge—all of which can be used as an inspirational guide or template from which you can base your own adapted (non-accredited) version.

-Why reinvent the wheel completely when there are so many valuable resources that were… Click To Tweet
+Why reinvent the wheel completely when there are so many valuable resources that were specifically made to guide the delivery and assessment of quality training that can act as your starting point for designing your own unique… Click To Tweet

 If you found this article useful, please do feel free to share it with your friends and colleagues.